dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 - `icrc106:index_principal` (text): The textual representation of the principal of the associated index canister.
 - `icrc106:index_canister_interface` (text): A URL pointing to the Candid interface definition of the index canister.

-These metadata entries allow clients to discover and interact with the index canister associated with a ledger.
+These metadata entries allow clients to discover and interact with the index canister associated with a ledger and can be retrieved using method `icrc1_metadata` defined by the ICRC-1 standard.

 Compliant ledgers MAY also implement the following optional endpoint for programmatically retrieving the index principal: